 I used Loctite 243 on the bolts holding the runners to the seats, and left the seat runners in a forward position (rear bolt holes exposed) ready for fitting into the car.

-Get the belts ready before installing the seat Get the belt and the adjuster through the side hole On both sides Ready to bolt down
+Get the belt and the adjuster through the side hole

 I then positioned the seat belt, one over the tunnel, and the other in easy reach.
 The seat belts have to be passed through the holes in the seat, as it is lowered into the chassis.
 I also placed a microfibre on the floor to make sliding the seat and locating the rear bolts easier.

-Difficult to see Inspection lamp to help locate the holes Almost there Rear bolt fitting
+Inspection lamp to help locate the holes

 The rear bolts are located first.
 I was working at arm’s length and I found it very difficult to align the runner holes with the floor, until I had a (literal) light bulb moment: I used a light to highlight the hole From the other side, making alignment easier.